BParkHNLs/BHNLAnalyser/README.md

 cmsenv
 ```

-If need to use combine:
+If need to use combine (in a bash environment):
 ```
 cd ..
 source env_standalone.sh